|

 country and recover from my wounds.
 However,

 you didn’t know Fawkes then, so I assume you followed my directions.”
+The Keeper

 sighed.
 “No, I didn’t